Gary Gorton: Career

 After completing his Ph.D. in economics, Gorton joined the faculty at the Wharton School at the University of Pennsylvania.
 During this time, Gorton served as the director of the research program for the Federal Deposit Insurance Corporation and as a senior economist at the Federal Reserve in Philadelphia, where he focused on the financial markets, banks, and bank regulation.
-He is a former member of the Moody’s Investors Services Academic Advisory Panel.
+He is a former member of the Moody's Investors Services Academic Advisory Panel.
 He remained at the University of Pennsylvania for 24 years until he joined the faculty at the Yale School of Management.
 At the Yale School of Management, Gorton teaches a course titled "Capital Markets."
 Gorton has also taught at the University of Chicago's Booth School of Business and has worked at the Bank of England as a Houblon-Norman Fellow.

 In his book titled "Slapped by the Invisible Hand: The Panic of 2007," Gorton wrote in May 2009 that the rise of the unregulated shadow banking system was a primary cause of the subprime mortgage crisis.
+Due to his work on the 2008 financial crisis, Gorton reported receiving death threats.

+Gorton has been described as "something of an experts’ expert on financial systems".
 As an expert in stock and futures markets, banking, and asset pricing, he is an editor of the Review of Economic Studies and the Review of Financial Studies.
 He has also served on the editorial boards of Journal of Financial Services Research, the Journal of Financial Intermediation, the Journal of Financial Markets, the Journal of Money, Credit, and Banking, Advances in International Banking and Finance, Finance Letters, and the Economic Policy Review (of the Federal Reserve Bank of New York).
+In the 2020s, Gorton turned his attention to studying the run-risk of stablecoins.